HDFGroup/vol-rest/README.txt

         behavior, using a trailing "/" on path names will likely confuse the plugin and cause incorrect behavior.

+        The use of point selections for dataset writes will generally incur an additional memory overhead of approximately 4/3 the size of the original buffer used for the H5Dwrite() call.
+This is due to the fact that a temporary copy of the buffer must be made and then base64-encoded for the server transfer and base64-encoding generally introduces 33% overhead.

         Due to the HDF5 public API call H5Pset_external's use of the 'off_t' type, it is likely that compilation of the REST VOL on non-posix compliant systems will fail.